Middleton Primary School – Admission Arrangements for September 2017 entry

 All applications for places are made on the Milton Keynes Local Authority Common Application Form.

 Parents should note that for Milton Keynes Schools, including academies, there is no automatic right to a place at the defined area school.
 If you make an application for a school which is not your local school and subsequently are not allocated a place, there is no guarantee that a “fall-back” place will be available for your child at Middleton Primary School, even if you live within the defined area.

-It is essential that application forms are completed and returned by the deadline date of Friday, 15th January 2016.
+It is essential that application forms are completed and returned by the deadline date.

 Although Middleton Primary School is the admissions authority, the Local Authority (LA), as required by the Department for Education (DfE) co-ordinates the admission arrangements for all schools/academies in Milton Keynes and will communicate all admission decisions to parents.

 Procedures for applying to Middleton Primary School are explained in the ‘Local Authority’s Admission to Primary Schools in Milton Keynes – A Guide for Parents and Carers” handbook.
 Parents should read and make themselves familiar with this information and take particular note of the definitions provided, dates and deadlines.
 A copy can be found on the Local Authority’s website under school admissions.